 Financial Disclosure: Charlssa receives honoraria from CIAO Seminars for the presentation of her live courses.
 She also receives royalties for the purchase of her recorded course(s)

 Non-Financial Disclosure: Charissa uses VitalStim Therapy in her practice.

 |Mary is the former Senior Clinical Specialist in the VitalStim Division for Chattanooga Group supporting and educating physician groups, administrators and SLPs on Dysphagia management and the implementation of Neuromuscular Electrical Stimulation in Dysphagia therapy.
 This role also included active work with research, education, and new product development.
 Mary is one of a select few Certified VitalStim Instructors.
 She has taught over 300 courses in dysphagia and MBS interpretation.
 She previously worked at Baptist Memorial Hospital Rehabilitation in the Inpatient, Outpatient and Pediatric departments.
 Mary was instrumental in developing the Dysphagia program in the outpatient department and the speech department of the Pediatric Rehab.
 She serves as a knowledgeable resource in Dysphagia to therapists around the country.

-Financial Disclosure: Mary receives honoraria from CIAO Seminars for the presentation of this course.
-She also receives royalties for the purchase of her recorded course(s)
+Financial Disclosure: Mary receives honoraria from CIAO Seminars for the presentation of her live courses and royalties for the purchase of her recorded courses.